botopolis/bot/README.md

-# Gobot
+# botopolis

-A hubot clone in Go!
-Gobot is extendable with plugins and works with different chat services.
+A hubot clone in Go! botopolis is extendable with plugins and works with different chat services.

 ## Usage